-The $100 per player registration fee includes use of all game supplies including the Segway i2 unit for 5 weeks of gameplay.
+The $100 (early-bird) or $125 per person registration fee includes use of all game supplies including the Segway i2 unit for 5 weeks of gameplay.
 It also covers insurance, facilities, referees, etc. Oh yeah, and a team t-shirt!

 When and where are games played?

-League play is on Sundays at 5pm (Redwood City) and Mondays at 6:00pm (San Francisco).
-Games are played at SportsHouse in Redwood City on AstroTurf field #2 and High 5 Sports in San Francisco in the Richmond District.
+League play is on Sundays at 6 or 7 pm in Redwood City and Mondays at 7 or 8 pm in San Francisco.
+Games are played indoors at SportsHouse in Redwood City on AstroTurf field #2 and at High 5 Sports in San Francisco in the Richmond District.